FiWri/fi-writer/README.md

 * Publish a story
   * [ ] Export a story in Twine-compatible HTML/JS format
   * [ ] Publish to itch.io using [butler](https://itch.io/docs/butler/)

+## Architecture

+### main.tsx

+This is the website renderer.
+It simply renders the `App` component and wraps it into the DOM router.

+### App.tsx

+This is the main app router.
+It describes the application routes, links them to their respective views, and wraps them in global contexts.
+Contexts are:

+* `ThemeProvider`: provides the application theme through [Theme UI](https://theme-ui.com/)
+* `ModalProvider`: provides a global application modal component through [styled-react-modal](https://github.com/AlexanderRichey/styled-react-modal)
+* `Routes`: describes the application routes and links them to their respective views

+### components

+### themes

+All theme's elements are described here:

+* `colors`: defines all colors for all modes, such as `light`/`dark`/etc.
+* `fonts`: defines fonts family used in the application
+* `theme`: provides the application theme to the `ThemeProvider` context
+* `styles`: defines base html elements' styles, such as `root`, `h1`, etc.
+* `buttons`, ...: defines basic components' styles and variants through the global theme

+### views

+This is the views folder.
+It describe the main application views (or pages).
+These views are mostly organising the layouts for components.

 ## Contributing